puzzledpromise/pod-request-access-landing-page/README.md

 ### What I learned

+### SVGs

+Changing the color in CSS is tricky.
+A more feasible approach was to directly manipulate the svg files and change the color (`fill`) values in these files.

+### Delete Me

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: